 Emissions from Air New Zealand travel are calculated under FlyNeutral taking into account:

-- The class of travel you flew (whether Economy, Premium Economy or Business Premier); and
+- The class of travel you flew (whether Economy, Premium Economy or Business Premier)

-- 'emissions conversion factors' for greenhouse gas company reporting published annually by the UK Department for Business, Energy & Industrial Strategy (BEIS), as recommended by the New Zealand government for voluntary greenhouse gas reporting.
-These factors incorporate Global Warming Potentials (GWPs) from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4).
+- 'Emissions conversion factors' for greenhouse gas company reporting published annually by the UK Department for Business, Energy & Industrial Strategy (BEIS), as endorsed by the New Zealand government for voluntary greenhouse gas reporting.
+These factors incorporate Global Warming Potentials (GWPs) from the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4)

 What are the emission reduction projects in FlyNeutral?